henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 export GLB_IP=$(kubectl get service global-lb-nginx -o jsonpath='{.status.loadBalancer.ingress[0].ip}') for i in `seq 1 20`; do curl $GLB_IP; done
 ```
 Traffic to the two (2) canary pods is being split 50/50.
-This ratio can be controlled by the `weight` field in the ConfigMap we generated earlier.
+This ratio can be controlled by the `weight` field in the ConfigMap  generated earlier.
+Recall that you set the `weight` fields for both clusters to `1`.

-Adjust the `weight` fields in the ConfigMap.
+Adjust the `weight` fields in the ConfigMap by changing the `weight` for `cluster-2` to `4`.
+Set the `weight` for `cluster-1` to `1` (same as before).
 Apply the new configmap and deployment.
 ```
 sed -e s/CLUSTER1_INGRESS_IP/$CLUSTER1_INGRESS_IP\ weight=1/g -e s/CLUSTER2_INGRESS_IP/$CLUSTER2_INGRESS_IP\ weight=4/g glb-configmap-var.yaml > glb-configmap-2.yaml
 kubectl delete -f glb-configmap.yaml